surniaulula/wpsso/readme.txt

 = 5.1.0-dev.4 =

-(2019/07/02) Facebook / Open Graph product attribute fields in the Document SSO metabox are disabled when an e-commerce plugin, that supports product attributes, is detected.
-Schema method standardization and "@id" optimizations.
+(2019/07/02) Facebook / Open Graph product customization fields in the Document SSO metabox are disabled when an e-commerce plugin provides those values.
+Refactored several Schema methods for standardization and "@id" optimizations.

 = 5.0.1 =